dcarrsf/algorithm-patterns/pattern2_modified_binary_search/README.md

 3. **[Search Range](search_range.js)**: Find First and Last Position of Element in Sorted Array
 4. **[Search Rotated Array](search_rotated_array.js)**: Find index of target

+These example usages demonstrate how each function handles different input scenarios:

+- **searchRange**: shows how it finds both the first and last occurrence of a target, or returns [-1, -1] if not found.
+- **search**: demonstrates finding an element in a rotated sorted array, including cases where the target is present or absent.
+- **findPeakElement**: shows how it can find a peak element in different array configurations, including when there's only one element.

+These examples help illustrate how the modified binary search algorithms adapt to their specific problem constraints while maintaining the core binary search structure.

 **Key observations**:

 Consistencies: